mattpovey/smarmy/README.md

 P2I->>M: Return number of pushed records
 Note over M: If any error occurs, log the error and continue
 ```
+## Cable

+You'll need a cable to connect your smartmeter to whatever device (I use a RPi Model 3) you are running the script on.
+I bought mine [bol.com](https://www.bol.com/nl/nl/p/slimme-meter-kabel-p1-usb/9200000111535827/) but it's relatively straightforward to [make one](https://www.domoticz.com/forum/viewtopic.php?f=14&t=4970) with an RJ11 crimper and an old USB cable.

 ## InfluxDB Setup